Miguel Pinto

 My Homelab Evolution: From Single Server to 3-Node Powerhouse

-Introduction Homelabbing has always been an exciting and educational experience for me.
+Homelabbing has always been an exciting and educational experience for me.
 It’s a journey that started with a single server and has now evolved into a powerful 3-node cluster, allowing me to explore and experiment with a variety of technologies.
+In this article, I will share my personal experiences and insights on building and expanding my homelab, focusing on the benefits of using a 3-node VMware vSphere and vSAN cluster.

 Continue reading